-I have good (really good) intentions of getting out and about, but I’m finding it easier to stay at home and potter (now I’m sounding like an 80 year old).
-It got me thinking – am I alone in this?
+I have good (really good) intentions of getting out and about but I’m finding it easier to stay at home and potter (now I’m sounding like an 80 year old).
+So it got me thinking – am I alone on this?

 Much has been written about the stages of isolation from the panic buying and confusion to the honeymoon period (I’m not the only one who was wearing Ugg Boots in Zoom meetings!) and then on to resentment where days blur into nights and you stop telling people you’re learning the guitar or baking sourdough…or knitting a blanket.